 Similar to the happy hour bell ringing, then.

-And this could be the key to suppressing addictive behaviors in humans.
+And this could be the key to suppressing addictive behaviours in humans.

 READ MORE: This Is Why Sugar Is So Damn Addictive